 Eazfuscator.NET is an obfuscator for .NET platform designed to protect .NET software from reverse-engineering and intellectual property theft.
 It belongs to the category of obfuscators.

 There is another tool category that claims to be as useful as obfuscation: protectors.

 While both obfuscators and protectors promise the same benefits, they are very different in instrumental parts of the implementation.

 Obfuscation is all about mathematics.
 It produces computational challenges to make it hard for an observer to interpret the meaning of inner parts of a program.
 In best case scenario, an observer cannot grasp the inner workings of an obuscated program at all.

 In contrast, protectors rely on a more down-to-earth strategy of sneaking a program from an observer with some purely technical tricks.
-For example, a protector can pack a program in a encrypted binary blob which then gets decrypted to a memory and executed in run time.
+For example, a protector can pack a program in an encrypted binary blob which then gets decrypted to the memory just before execution in run time.